wincent/ferret/README.md

 `ag` (The Silver Searcher) will be used preferentially if present on the system, because it is faster, falling back to `ack` and then `grep` as needed.

+On newer versions of Vim (version 8 and above), the search process runs asynchronously in the background and does not block the UI.

-If dispatch.vim is installed the search process will run asynchronously via the <strong>`:Make`</strong> command, otherwise it will be run synchronously via <strong>`:cexpr`</strong>.
+On older Vim versions (prior to version 8), if dispatch.vim is installed the search process will run asynchronously via the <strong>`:Make`</strong> command, otherwise it will be run synchronously via <strong>`:cexpr`</strong>.
+The <strong>`g:FerretDispatch`</strong> option can be used to prevent the use of dispatch.vim.

 Asynchronous searches are preferred because they do not block, despite the fact that Vim itself is single threaded.
-The <strong>`g:FerretDispatch`</strong> option can be used to prevent the use of dispatch.vim.

 The {pattern} is passed through as-is to the underlying search program, and no escaping is required other than preceding spaces by a single backslash.
 For example, to search for "\bfoo[0-9]{2} bar\b" (ie. using `ag`'s Perl-style regular expression syntax), you could do: